SmartPracticeschool/SBSPS-Challenge-530-Tweet-sentiment-Analysis/README.md

 ## Web app final result

 The final project will be executed in a simple html page which can be deployed anywhere.
-I've deplayed it on IBM Cloud
+I've deployed it on IBM Cloud

 https://website-sarthak1.mybluemix.net